 What do I do first?

-The first step is a consultation with one of our doctors.
+The first step is a consultation with one of our doctors where fertility tests are carried out.
 After that we can get things moving quite quickly for you to get the paperwork completed and the required diagnostics carried out for both partners.

 Who is my donor?